iifl-logo

 The Companys internal controls are commensurate with its size and the nature of its operations.
 These have been designed to provide reasonable assurance with regard to recording and providing reliable financial and operational information, complying with applicable statutes, safeguarding assets from unauthorized use, executing transactions with proper authorization and ensuring compliance with corporate policies.
 The Company has a well-defined delegation of power with authority limits for approving contracts as well as expenditure.
 Processes for formulating and reviewing annual and long-term business plans have been laid down.

-The Companys management assessed the effectiveness of internal control over financial reporting (as defined in Clause 17 of SEBI Regulations 2015) as of June 30, 2023.
+The Companys management assessed the effectiveness of internal control over financial reporting as of 30June, 2025.

 The Company has appointed Grant Thornton Bharat LLP to oversee and carry out internal audit of its activities.
 The audit is based on an internal audit plan, which is reviewed each year and approved by the audit committee.
-The conduct of internal audit is oriented towards the review of internal controls and risks in the companys operations such as operations and revenue review, accounting and finance, treasury management, procurement, pre-sales & sales processes, statutory compliances, human resource and cyber security & IT processes.
+The conduct of internal audit is oriented towards the review of internal controls and risks in the companys operations such as operations and revenue review, accounting and finance, treasury management, procurement and facilities management, statutory compliances, human resource, payroll and cyber security.

 The audit committee reviews reports submitted by the management and audit reports submitted by internal auditors and statutory auditors.
 Suggestions for improvement are considered and the audit committee follows up on corrective action.

-Based on its evaluation (as defined in section 177 of Companies Act 2013 and Clause 18 of SEBI Regulations 2015), the audit committee has concluded that, as of June 30, 2023, the internal financial controls were adequate and operating effectively.
+Based on its evaluation, the audit committee has concluded that, as of 30 June, 2025, the internal financial controls were adequate and operating effectively.

 Human Capital